murlakatam/ProgrammingTest/README.md

   5. High Card (2 cards, different rank, suit and not in sequence.
 Highest card wins)
     * Individual cards are ranked A (highest), K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2 (lowest).
     * Suit order (strongest to weakest): Spades, Clubs, Hearts, Diamonds
+    * :red_circle: :heavy_exclamation_mark:  **important note here, since in original requirement there were no mentioning of priority of the above-mentioned rules, I assumed that suits are stronger than ranks.
+So 2 Spades is higher than Ace Diamonds**

 ### Objective: